 What caused the 2021 Northwest Heat Dome?

 This heat wave, or heat dome, was caused by several factors coming together.
 In general, heat domes are caused by high-pressure systems that persist in a location.
-The events that led up to the 2021 Northwest heat dome are complex, but the heat dome itself was caused by a high-pressure system.
+The events that led up to the 2021 Northwest heat dome are complex, but a high-pressure system caused the heat dome itself.
 The high-pressure system also blocked the cooling maritime winds and prevented clouds from forming, allowing the sun to continue to warm the air and land surface.
 As it got hot, that warm air rose and was pushed back down by the high-pressure system, further heating the air.
 This cycle continued until eventually atmospheric patterns changed and the high-pressure system was able to move on.

 Analysis from one scientific study of this event shows that climate change played a role in the event’s occurrence.
 The warming of 1.2°C since pre-industrial times (1850-1900) increased the probability of an event this extreme occurring.
 According to this study, a heat dome of this magnitude is estimated to be 150 times more likely in today’s climate than compared to the pre-industrial climate.
 Future warming would make heat events like the 2021 heat dome more frequent and intense.